 What is Governance, Risk Management, and Compliance (GRC)?

-Governance, risk, and compliance is a strategy for managing your organisation’s overall governance, enterprise risk management, and compliance with regulations.
+Governance, risk, and compliance is a strategy for managing your organization’s overall governance, enterprise risk management, and compliance with regulations.
 GRC is a structured approach to aligning your business objectives, while also effectively managing risk and meeting your compliance requirements.

-Risk is making sure that any risk or opportunity associated with your organisation’s activities is identified and addressed in such a way that supports your business goals.
+Risk is making sure that any risk or opportunity associated with your organization’s activities is identified and addressed in such a way that supports your business goals.
 In the context of IT, this means having a comprehensive IT risk management process that is part of your company’s Enterprise risk management function.

-Compliance involves making sure that organisational activities are operated in a way that meets all regulations and laws impacting the systems.
+Compliance involves making sure that organizational activities are operated in a way that meets all regulations and laws impacting the systems.
 Where IT is concerned this means that making sure your IT systems and the data inside those systems are properly secured and used correctly.

 Meeting compliance involves applying IT controls and auditing those controls to ensure their working as intended.
 Companies also use controls to manage risks they have identified.
-The term “GRC” was first used in the early 2000s after many highly publicised corporate financial disasters.
+The term “GRC” was first used in the early 2000s after many highly publicized corporate financial disasters.
 As a result, enterprises scrambled to improve their internal control and governance processes.

 How GRC Works

 Your organization must develop a GRC framework for the organization, operation, and leadership of your company IT areas to ensure they support and enable your company’s strategic objectives.

 Many companies consult a framework for guidance in developing and refining their GRC functions rather than trying to create one from scratch.
 These Frameworks and standards provide a basic structure that organizations can then tailor to their environment.
 The major players across a number of industries are COBIT, ITIL, and COSO.